-- 2.39 The right of access under the FOI Act is to existing documents, rather than to information, for example in the mind of a person.
+- 2.47 The right of access under the FOI Act is to existing documents, rather than to information, for example, answers to a series of questions on a topic.
 The FOI Act does not require an agency or minister to create a new document in response to an FOI request except in the limited circumstances set out in ss 17 and 20.
-These circumstances arise when the FOI applicant seeks access in a different form (s 20) or where it appears that the FOI applicant seeks information that is not available in a discrete form in written documents but is stored in an agency computer system rather than in discrete form (see Part 3 of these Guidelines).
-An FOI request may nevertheless be framed by reference to a document that contains particular information. - 2.40 The right of access applies to documents that exist at the time the FOI request was made.
+These circumstances arise when the FOI applicant seeks access in a different form (s 20) or where it appears that the FOI applicant seeks information that is not available in a discrete form in written documents but is stored in an agency computer system rather than in a discrete form (see Part 3 of these Guidelines).
+An FOI request may nevertheless be framed by reference to a document that contains particular information. - 2.48 The right of access applies to documents that exist at the time the FOI request was made.
 An FOI applicant cannot insist that their FOI request cover documents created after the FOI request is received.
-However, the agency or minister can consider whether to include documents that were created after the request was received.
+However, the agency or minister can consider whether to include documents that were created after the FOI request was received.
 This may be more administratively efficient because the FOI applicant might otherwise submit a new FOI request for the later documents.